conorwalker/tsa_pairhmm/README.md

 **Assessing candidate events for significance and alignment quality**

 Many of the mutation clusters re-aligned and output to `aln_scanned.csv` will not have arisen due to a template switch event.
-Using our approach outlined in [insert DOI], we filter each candidate event line based on:
+Using our approach outlined in https://doi.org/10.1371/journal.pgen.1009221, we filter each candidate event line based on:

 1. Statistical significance
 2. A threshold on the per-base template switch alignment quality